 Posted Thursday 15 July 2021

-The creative work of talented emerging artists, performers and designers from across Kingston School of Art is being showcased through an innovative new online platform which launches this week.
+The creative work of talented emerging artists, performers and designers from across Kingston School of Art is being showcased through an innovative new online platform designed to encourage discovery, engagement and exploration.

 The custom-built website, which allows visitors to visually and aurally explore the range of creative talent on display through a striking colour-wheel and soundtrack concept, will host the final project work from Kingston University's art, design, architecture, performing arts, curation, critical studies and creative industries, culture and communication, and writing students.

 The Kingston School of Art Degree Show has long been a rite of passage marking the completion of three or more years of study, experimentation and creative accomplishment.
 With the traditional in-person show not being possible this year due to the pandemic, the opportunity to explore alternatives within the digital space has led to the creation of the new site- offering new ways to interact with and explore the work produced this year.

 "It was important we captured the unique atmosphere of the physical Degree Show, where there is something new to discover, engage or interact with around every corner," explained Kingston School of Art Dean Mandy Ure.
 "In what has been a challenging year for our students and staff, I am very proud to see the diverse, innovative and though-provoking work of our students on display through this platform.
 I'm really proud of the resilience of our student body – they have found new and inspiring ways of working and showcasing their creativity."

 Part of the process required finding different ways to connect courses and students in a similar way to how they interact in a studio environment.
 In the workshops at Kingston School of Art, designers can be found next to architects and fine artists, illustrators and photographers, each influencing and collaborating.
 The problem lay in creating a website highlighting discovery, where projects naturally fall into course categorisations and therefore limit visitor pathways.